 What Is A High-Risk Pregnancy?

 Pregnancies with a greater chance of complications are called high-risk pregnancies.
-Having a high-risk pregnancy does not mean there will be problems, but it may require you to see your health care provider more often, or switch to one that specializes in high risk pregnancies.
-These are things that could increase your risk of having a high-risk pregnancy: being very young; being overweight or underweight; being pregnant with twins or other multiples; having health conditions like high blood pressure, diabetes, or HIV infection; and having had problems with a previous pregnancy, like having a baby born too early or who weighed less than 5.5 pounds at birth.
+Having a high-risk pregnancy does not mean there will be problems, but it may require you to see your health care provider more often, or switch to one that specializes in high-risk pregnancies.
+Being very young, being overweight or underweight, being pregnant with twins or other multiples, having health conditions like high blood pressure, diabetes, or HIV infection, and having had problems with a previous pregnancy are all factors that could make your pregnancy high-risk.

 What are Pregnancy Complications?